-The channel and portion of the floodplain adjacent to a stream or watercourse that is needed to store and convey the base flood without cumulatively increasing the water surface elevation more than a tenth of a foot.
+The channel and portion of the floodplain adjacent to a stream or watercourse that is needed required to store and convey the base flood without cumulatively increasing the water surface elevation more greater than a or equal to one-tenth of a foot (0.10 feet).
 Floodways include regulatory floodways.